This Photoshop tutorial will show you how to use a stars-candy texture to create a nice stars candy text Effect.

 Click the Create a new fill or adjustment layer icon down the Layers panel, and choose Photo Filter.

-Choose the Sepia Filter.
+Select the Sepia Filter.

 Create a new layer right below the Photo Filter Layer and call it “Radial Gradient“.
 Set the Foreground color to #595959, choose the Foreground to Transparent Gradient, and check the Reverse box.
 Create a Radial Gradient from the center of the document to one of the corners, and change the layer’s Blend Mode to Overlay and its Opacity to 80%.

-change the Highlights value to 235 to brighten up the Background a bit, and that’s it!
+Update the Highlights value to 235 to brighten up the Background a bit, and that’s it!

 This is the final result.
 You can use the same technique with any other type of candy or food texture to create other delicious text effects!